A doubly robust learner for regression and inference with right-censored outcomes: Simulations

 \subsection{Data-generating process}

 To examine the finite sample predictive and inference performance of the proposed estimator and to demonstrate the double robustness property, a numerical study is conducted.
 The complete-case data is specified as $X=(Z,W)$ where $Z$ follows the irreversible illness-death model depicted in Figure~\ref{fig:IllnessDeath} with a time-horizon of $\eta=5$ and initial state $Z(0)=1$ and the baseline covariate is $W \sim \textnormal{Uniform}(-4,4)$.
-The outcome of interest is the duration spent in the illness state before the end of the observation window meaning $Y(X)=\int_{[0,\eta)} 1\{Z(s) = 2\} \diff s$ and $\mathbb{E}[Y(X) \mid W] = \int_{[0,\eta)} p_{2}(s,W) \diff s$ for the state-occupation probability $p_{2}(s, W) = \mathbb{P}\{Z(s) = 2 \mid W\}$.
+There is state-dependent censoring with drop-out only occurring from state 1.
+The outcome of interest is the duration spent in the illness state before the end of the observation window meaning $Y(X)=\int_{[0,\eta)} 1\{Z(s) = 2\} \diff s$ and $\mathbb{E}[Y(X) \mid W] = \int_{[0,\eta)} p_{2}(s,W) \diff s$ for the state-occupation probability $p_{2}(s, W) = \mathbb{P}(Z(s) = 2 \mid W)$.
 The censored outcome $(C,X^C)$ is simulated by first simulating $W$ and then simulating $(C,Z^C) \mid W$ using Lewis’ thinning algorithm from~\citet{Ogata:1981}.
+A total of $500$ samples of sizes $n \in \{1000,5000,10000,30000\}$ are considered.
+The specific functional forms of the transition and censoring hazards and the numerical scheme used to calculate the DRCUT $Y^*$ are provided in Section C of the supplementary material.
 The \texttt{R} implementation~\citep{R:2023} is available on GitHub (\url{https://github.com/oliversandqvist/Web-appendix-drcut}).